-Hello, friend welcome again, in this new article of ours, if you want to know, what is the binomial system? what is binomial nomenclature?
+Hello guy’s welcome again, in this new article, if you want to know, what is the binomial system?
+What is binomial nomenclature?
 Then this article is for you.
 In this, you will get to know step by step.

 If you want to understand well what is binomial nomenclature, then first you have to understand what is nomenclature.
-If we have to understand this, first of all, what we nomenclature know about then what binomial nomenclature will know about it.
+If we have to understand this, first, what is nomenclature to know about then what is binomial nomenclature will know about it.

 Giza, Inimene, Emberi, Manna, Doanna, Umano …